 Paul wanted to know something more than simply the resurrection of Christ.
 He wanted to know something about the power of the resurrection.
 The apostle wanted the power of the resurrection of Christ in his everyday life.
 He was sitting in jail.
-He needed the power of the resurrection of Christ to go through trial.
+He needed the power of the resurrection of Christ to go through this trial.

 The word “power” here means inherent power.
 It is the word from which we get the English word “dynamite.”
-But the idea in the Greek is not dynamite but dynamo—a power that is always resident.
+But the idea in Greek is not dynamite but dynamo—a power that is always resident.

 The power that brought Jesus up from the grave is the power now residing in believers.
 The power that raised Christ from the dead now operates in believers.
 This is the power Paul wanted in his Christian life.
 This dunamis is a vital power of the Christian life.
 Dunamis is nothing more than a manifestation of His glory, the sum total of His attributes, bestowed by the Father (Rom 6:4).
 This power transforms us day by day into the image of Christ (2 Co.
 3:18; 4:6).
 The Christian life rests on the power of God as over against human ingenuity.